 Size

 Size is a big deal in an RV.
-The weight and size of everything do matter a lot.
+The weight and size of everything matters a lot.
 We also need adequate storage space for appliances like vacuums.
+While some of us have a closet or storage bay that will accommodate an upright or stick vacuum (like we had on our Class A motorhome), others require a small hand-held vacuum.
+Size matters!

 Power Source

+How you intend to power your vacuum cleaner is a significant part of the equation.
 If you intend to always be plugged into shore power at campgrounds and RV parks, or if you have sufficient solar or generator power, then you can opt for a corded vacuum cleaner.

 If, on the other hand, you often have limited power, you may need to opt for a cordless handheld vacuum cleaner to do the job.
 And in this case, battery life will factor into your decision as well, because your vacuum’s run time needs to match up with your cleaning needs.
 (More on that in a bit.)
 And finally, a 12V option may be best for some.